Tom Faletti

 The apostle Paul spent a lot of time reflecting on the relationship between the Father and the Son.
 In Colossians 1:15, Paul says that Jesus is “the image of the invisible God.”
 In other words, if you want to know what God looks like, look at what Jesus looks like.

 Of course, Paul is not talking about Jesus’s physical appearance as a human, although I imagine that Jesus might have had a winsome smile, a joyful laugh, and sometimes a twinkle in his eye as he told his parables.
-Paul presumably had in mind more elemental attributes that Jesus manifested, such as his loving heart, his wisdom, his self-sacrificing nature, the peace he exuded to those who were fearful, and so on.
+Paul presumably had in mind more fundamental attributes that Jesus manifested, such as his loving heart, his wisdom, his self-sacrificing nature, the peace he exuded to those who were fearful, and so on.

 Take a moment to picture Jesus, the real Jesus.
 In what ways do you think he was the image of the invisible God?